ajitjohnson/ajitjohnson.github.io/_posts/2020-07-15-python-for-beginners-first-program.markdown

 However, in order to implement that, you will need to learn how to write an `if else` statement.
 We will learn that in the next tutorial.

 Finally, below is a challenge for you. **I cannot stress how important this is.** The only way to learn to code is to  practice continuously.
-Go ahead and [download](https://github.com/ajitjohnson/ajitjohnson.github.io/blob/master/assets/data/2020-07-15-python-for-beginners-first-program/2020-07-15-python-for-beginners-first-program.ipynb) this notebook, execute the previous commands and complete the challenge below.
+Go ahead and <a href="/assets/data/2020-07-15-python-for-beginners-first-program/2020-07-15-python-for-beginners-first-program.ipynb" download>download </a> this notebook, execute the previous commands and complete the challenge below.
 If you get stuck at any point, drop me a comment below or if you successfully completed the task, let me know that in the comments as well.

 # The Challenge
 > **Write a python program to calculate the the number of days between your birthday and Christmas.**